Buitreraptor | The Vulture Raider of the Late Cretaceous

 Buitreraptor by Conty

-Let’s embark on a journey back in time to explore the origins of the Buitreraptor.
-The name “Buitreraptor” is derived from the Spanish word “buitre,” meaning vulture, and the Latin “raptor,” meaning seizer.
+Buitreraptor got it name from the Spanish word “buitre,” meaning vulture, and the Latin “raptor,” meaning seizer/thief.
 This name pays homage to La Buitrera, the region where it was first discovered, and reflects its predatory nature.

-It belongs to the Theropod group, specifically the Dromaeosauridae family.
-This classification places it among the carnivorous dinosaurs known for their agility and hunting prowess.
-Its type species is Buitreraptor gonzalezorum
+B. gonzalezorum belongs to the Dromaeosauridae family, in the theropoda group.
+This classification places it among the many carnivorous dinosaurs known for their agility and hunting prowess.

-The Buitreraptor lived during the Late Cretaceous period, specifically the Early/Lower Cenomanian epoch.
-This places its existence during a time when dinosaurs were the dominant terrestrial vertebrates.
+The Buitreraptor lived around 99.6 to 93.5 MYA during the Late Cretaceous period, specifically the Early/Lower Cenomanian epoch.

 Listen to Pronunciation